-At least 5% of each licensee's total available devices shall be devices serving residents of diverse physical needs that, at a minimum, provide a seated option for riders.
+At least 5% of each licensee's total operational devices as reported by MDS shall be devices serving residents of diverse physical needs that, at a minimum, provide a seated option for riders.
 Accessible devices shall otherwise meet all device requirements specified in Rule 5, including inspection and approval.
-Licensee shall be required to commit to working with the Commissioner, the Commissioner of Transportation, the Mayor's Office for People with Disabilities, and accessibility and disability organizations in the City to develop and implement a plan for shared accessible scooter services.
+Until MDS supports the ability to distinguish between seated and standing e-scooters, the City requires all operators to insert a non-compliant vehicle type to allow the City to track the number of seated scooters separately from standing scooters.
+Each provider shall use the configuration seen in GBFS in their MDS feeds by inserting the vehicle type 'scooter_seated' for all applicable vehicles.
+Licensee shall also be required to commit to working with the Commissioner, the Commissioner of Transportation, the Mayor's Office for People with Disabilities, and accessibility and disability organizations in the City to develop and implement a plan for shared accessible scooter services.